SAP-samples/teched2022-AD163/TypeScript/exercises/ex3/README.md

                         noDataText="No sensors">
 ````

 3. The list items are defined once as a template, which is then repeated multiple times to represent each entry of the sensors array.
 We also add some location details to our `sap.m.CustomListItem`.
 Here, `location` references the location property of each of the displayed sensor items.
+Replace the comment `<!-- item template will be added here!>` with the following template:

 ***sensormanager/webapp/view/Sensors.view.xml***